xboxpro1/FlexCAN_Library/README.md

 Enable the CAN to start actively participating on the CANbus.
 Default speedindex is CAN_125KBPS.

 **connect(speedindex, check)**
 Enable the CAN to start actively participating on the CANbus with given speedindex.
-If check = 1 the device checks if there is frame available.
+If check = 1 the device checks if there is a frame available.
 If speedindex = 0, the device try an Auto Connect on the CANbus.
 Default (0, 0).
 See autoconnect.ino.
 Returns speedindex 1 - 18, 255 -> Error, CANbus not connected or speed is not available.

 **end()**